Garden News

 Council Destroys Bat Boxes

-London Borough of Tower Hamlets appears to have acted illegally by destroying bat boxes at The Limehouse Triangle.
+London Borough of Tower Hamlets acted illegally by destroying bat boxes at The Limehouse Triangle.

 Read More